SubstrateDevAcademy/v1-exercise-1-and-2/README.md

 2. Clone this project
 3. Update author in all Cargo.toml files
 4. Run a single node testnet and send a transaction
-5. Make screenshots of the Polkadot-JS Apps UI including the transaction details
-6. Make screenshots of stdout of node file and highlight the block number containing the transaction
-7. Submit the screenshots to submission folder
-8. Push all the changes

 ---